 We all have our own curiosities and thoughts about things which works for us.
-In the early years when I was in school, we never talked about this stuff.
-I got the idea that it was a personal thing.
+In the early years, we never talked about this “stuff” in school.
+I got the idea that “it” was a personal thing.
 But I do appreciate and respect those who think the way they do.
 As that old Apple advertisement once said, “Think Different”.
+We all have the power to change the world, even in a small way.
+And it adds up!

-So, what is it is that we never talked about in school?
+So, what is “it” that we never talked about in school?

 We can’t all think alike.
 Can’t we get passed our differences?
 This is the 21st century!
 “Think Different”.
 Yes.
 And it’s okay.
 We all dare to think different.
 Why don’t we embrace that?
 If we open ourselves to others’ thinking, can we not learn a thing or two?
 Or we can limit our religious discussions with like-minded folks.
 It’s up to us.